-DAN 106 Beginning Jazz Dance II
+1 credit DAN 106 Beginning Jazz Dance II

-Level I Prerequisites: No Basic Skills prerequisite Level II Prerequisites: DAN 105 minimum grade "C" O lecture, O lab, O clinical, 30 other, 30 total contact hours
+Level | Prerequisites: No Basic Skills prerequisite Level II Prerequisites: DAN 105 minimum grade " C"

 This is a course designed for students with jazz dance background who want to work on proficiency of jazz movement and stylized dancing.
 Students with experience equivalent to DAN 105 may contact the instructor for permission to waive the prerequisite.